andrzej81/FizzBuzzNumbers/README.md

  * and for the multiples of five print "Buzz".
  * For numbers which are multiples of both three and five print "FizzBuzz".*/

- github action run CI for running `unit tests` instead use command dotnet test
+ github action configured to run CI on ubuntu donet framweork for running `unit tests` command `dotnet test`

  Author:Andrzej Iwaniuk